 - Quantity as-of date: (inventory items only)

 You only need to include columns for which you want to import information.
-It is fine for some columns to be missing.
+It’s fine for some columns to be missing.
 Your spreadsheet should look something like this:

 From the Products and Services screen, click on the drop-down arrow next to New in the upper right corner, and select Import.

-After selecting your file, click on the green Next button in the bottom right corner of the screen.
+After selecting your file, click on the green Next button in the bottom right corner of the screen (not shown).

 This screen allows you to decide which of your columns will import to each field collected by QuickBooks Online.

 In the left column are the fields available for import into QuickBooks.
 The right column tells QuickBooks which column in your spreadsheet holds the information for that field.
-If one of the QuickBooks fields on the left is not in your spreadsheet, indicate No Match—as done for the Income Account in the example above.
+If one of the QuickBooks fields on the left isn’t in your spreadsheet, indicate No Match—as done for the Income Account in the example above.

 Once you have mapped all of your columns to QuickBooks fields, click the green Next button in the bottom right corner of the screen.

-The final screen allows you to review your data that will be imported into QuickBooks Online.
+The final screen allows you to review the data that will be imported into QuickBooks Online.
 You can make any last-minute changes directly on this screen.
-The number of products and services to be imported should equal the number of rows in your spreadsheet, minus one for your header row:
+The number of products and services to be imported should equal the number of rows in your spreadsheet, minus one for your header row.

 After reviewing your information, click the green Import button in the bottom-right corner of the screen to complete the import.
 You should receive a message that the import was successful, and the new items will appear on the Products and Services screen.